 We're happy to allow you to do exactly that - click through the gallery to see photos of the most impressive, quirky, unorthodox and downright jaw-dropping setups that MusicRadar's users have sent in.

 Pull up a chair and browse the whole gallery (new inclusions are now at the front, starting below).
-If you want us to consider your studio for inclusion, email a photo and description to firstname.lastname@example.org
+If you want to submit your studio for inclusion, email a photo and description to firstname.lastname@example.org.
+We'll beam the best across the world wide web, along with your now-famous name and our verdict.

 While some of us dream of having a functioning grand piano in our studio, Dominik has given one “the chainsaw treatment” and converted it into a desk.
 Which works for us, too.